processone/docs.ejabberd.im/content/admin/configuration.md

 * **`persistent: false|true`**:   The room persists even if the last participant leaves.

+* **`presence_broadcast: [moderator, participant, visitor]`**:   List of roles for which presence is broadcasted.
+	The list can contain one or several of: moderator, participant, visitor.

 * **`public: true|false`**:   The room is public in the list of the MUC service, so it can be discovered.
 MUC admins and room participants will see private rooms in Service Discovery, and the room name will have the word: "private".